DE 25-IB48 2025-10-03

 Background and statutory framework

-§ 10004(b)(4): Strategy sessions, including legal advice or opinion from counsel, with respect to collective bargaining or pending or potential litigation, when an open meeting would adversely affect the bargaining or litigation position.
+• § 10004(b)(4): strategy sessions, including legal advice from an attorney, regarding collective bargaining or pending or potential litigation, but only when an open meeting would adversely affect the body's bargaining or litigation position.

-§ 10004(b)(9): Personnel matters in which the names, competency, and abilities of individual employees are discussed, unless the employee requests open session.
+• § 10004(b)(9): personnel matters in which the names and competency of an employee are discussed, unless the employee requests that the meeting be open.

 Common questions